CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 If the original document has been lost or you are already outside Kazakhstan, WPK consultants can assist you in obtaining a duplicate and submitting documents in Kazakhstan.
 In this case, we perform all actions on your behalf remotely on the basis of a notary power of attorney.

-Consular legalisation
+Consular legalization

 The process consists of two stages: